sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 <img src="https://user-images.githubusercontent.com/100463400/156126741-eba4f177-cf38-4fb5-8ce1-5b2a75dcb742.JPG">
 </p>
 <p align="center">
 Fig 6.
-Mixer simulation input and output waveforms
+Transient response of comparator
 </p>
 The simulation of mixer was performed using specifications as presented in [1].
 Fig 6. shows the mixer output waveform obtained by applying f_RF = 50MHz and f_LO = 450MHz.
 The resulting output signal has a frequency IF_1 = 400MHz and IF_2  = 500MHz.
 Note that the mixer provides almost unity gain or a conversion gain of 0.131dB precisely.
 <br/>